midorashiu/laser-robot/README.md

-# laser-robot
+# ELEC 391 Final Project
-ELEC 391 final project
+2 DOF robot that draws with a laser pointer